Spyderisk/system-modeller/CONTRIBUTING.md

-We need all the help we can get on the software and computing side of Spyderisk such as Java, python and web development, system configuration, software packaging, build/test etc. This is lots of computer science in Spyderisk.
+We need all the help we can get on the software and computing side of Spyderisk such as Java, python and web development, system configuration, software packaging, build/test etc. There is lots of computer science in Spyderisk.

-That said, you don't need to be a coder to contribute.
+That said, some of the most important work is not by computer scientists.

 We also need help from: